commercetools/connect-payment-integration-adyen/processor/README.md

 It returns following attributes in response

 - paymentReference: Unique identifier of payment resources updated in commercetools composable commerce.

+### Notifications

+Receives Adyen's notifications so that the commercetools payment can be updated to reflect the latest payment status.

+#### Endpoint

+`POST /notifications`

+#### Request Parameters

+The request body an [Adyen Webhook](https://docs.adyen.com/development-resources/webhooks/webhook-types/#webhook-structure).
+The requests are authenticated by validating the HMAC signature using the `ADYEN_NOTIFICATION_HMAC_KEY` environment variable.

+#### Response Parameters

+It returns a 200 `[accepted]` response to Adyen to indicate that the notification has been processed.

 ### Get supported payment components